LGM-30 Minuteman: Replacement

 A request for proposal for development and maintenance of a Ground Based Strategic Deterrent (GBSD) next-generation nuclear ICBM, was made by the US Air Force Nuclear Weapons Center, ICBM Systems Directorate, GBSD Division on 29 July 2016.
 The GBSD would replace MMIII in the land-based portion of the US Nuclear Triad.
 The new missile to be phased in over a decade from the late 2020s are estimated over a fifty-year life cycle to cost around $86 billion.
 Boeing, Lockheed Martin, and Northrop Grumman were competing for the contract.

 On 21 August 2017, the US Air Force awarded 3-year development contracts to Boeing and Northrop Grumman, for $349 million and $329 million, respectively.
 One of these companies will be selected to produce this ground-based nuclear ICBM in 2020.
 In 2027, the GBSD program is expected to enter service and remain active until 2075.

 On 14 December 2019, it was announced that Northrop Grumman had won the competition to build the future ICBM.
 Northrop won by default, as their bid was at the time the only bid left to be considered for the GBSD program (Boeing had dropped out of the bidding contest earlier in 2019).
-The US Air Force said: "The Air Force will proceed with an aggressive and effective sole-source negotiation." in reference to Northrop's bid.
+The US Air Force stated that it would "proceed with an aggressive and effective sole-source negotiation."